Atelier Sophie: The Alchemist of the Mysterious Book

-is a 2015 Japanese role-playing video game developed by Gust for the PlayStation 3 (only in Japan), PlayStation 4, PlayStation Vita (digital-only) and Microsoft Windows.
+is a 2015 Japanese role-playing video game developed by Gust and published by Koei Tecmo for the PlayStation 3 (only in Japan), PlayStation 4, PlayStation Vita (digital-only) and Microsoft Windows.
 It is the 17th main game in the Atelier series and the first game of the Mysterious storyline, as well as the debut of Koei Tecmo taking over publishing rights for Western regions in place of NIS America.
 The enhanced version of the game titled was released for PlayStation 4, Windows, and the Nintendo Switch on April 22, 2021.

 A sequel, Atelier Sophie 2: The Alchemist of the Mysterious Dream released on Nintendo Switch, PlayStation 4, and Windows on February 25, 2022.

 Gameplay

 The game features a completely reformed worldview from earlier titles within the series, in addition to a new alchemy-centric system.
 Sophie is able to obtain ideas for recipes from activities such as harvesting, exploring, battling, or from events, and these ideas are used as a basis of improving her knowledge of alchemy.
 When she performs alchemy, the player is presented with various predetermined shapes representing the ingredients used, and arranges each shape on a puzzle board that represents the cauldron.
 This process involves visual trial-and-error, and if the shapes are arranged perfectly, the player receives a bonus.
 The materials selected affect the quality of the item synthesised.
 This system is intended to offer a high degree of freedom based on the player's own playstyle.

 Once the player gathers the required ingredients, the alchemy process involves a five-step process which consists of selecting a cauldron, applying ingredients, arranging shapes to receive bonuses, reviewing the bonuses acquired, and finally selecting which bonuses the player intends to keep.
 After crafting, the player is able to progress the story, in addition to equipping up to four categories of items using the "Dollmake" feature.

 The "Dollmake" feature allows the player to freely customise Plachta using costume items crafted by the player via alchemy.
 As the number of items crafted via alchemy increases, the possible customisation options widen.
 The game's new weather system affects how the game world changes based on the current time and weather; for example, items receive shop discounts and specific types of enemies appear at certain times and under certain conditions.